Professional Evidence (Health) (11402.2)

 Year Teaching Period Convener Mode of Delivery 2020 Semester 2 MR Billy MASON (Ph: +61 2 62015432 ) ON-CAMPUS

 To view your Unit Outline, click View to log in to MyUC and access this information, or visit your unit's online teaching site.

 - Semester 2, 2019, ON-CAMPUS, BRUCE (191865) - View

 If a link to your Unit Outline is not displayed, please check back later.
 Unit Outlines are generally published by Week One of the relevant teaching period.

 This capstone unit provides students with an opportunity to produce a major project in an area of interest related to their discipline of study or on behalf of an industry body.

-Students will engage in high-level research projects in collaboration with external stakeholders as a means of developing real-world outcomes which benefit industry partners and contribute to students' professional development.
-Students will demonstrate their ability to apply professional ethics and responsibility within this unit and project as well the integration of their academic and disciplinary knowledge and skills.
+Students will engage in high-level research projects in collaboration with internal or external stakeholders as a means of developing real-world outcomes which benefit industry partners and contribute to students' professional development.
+Students will demonstrate their ability to apply professional ethics and responsibility within this unit and project as well the integration and translation of their academic and disciplinary knowledge and skills.
 Students will reflect on the value and outputs of their learning across the course of their degree through their portfolio.

 Upon successful completion of this unit, students will be able to:

 1. Demonstrate career-readiness, a clear professional identity, and insight into the skills, knowledge and personal attributes necessary to meet the standards of performance and practice expected by their profession;

 2. Critically reflect on their learning and development of skills throughout their course of study and consider ongoing development into professional life;